 Figure 3: Current metrics on the Cardano Mainnet

 The Cardano Foundation is the promotor, educator, and standard body for the blockchain and its apps.
 “The Foundation will provide a formal specification and standardization process — critical for enterprise adoption and government engagement.”

-Emurgo, a business partner, will incentivize growth on the Cardano blockchain by funding start-ups building dApps on the Cardano blockchain, as well as providing the tools, teams, and expertise for companies to build upon.
+Emurgo, a business partner that will incentivize growth on the Cardano blockchain – by funding start-ups building dApps on the Cardano blockchain, as well as providing the tools, teams, and expertise for companies to build upon.

 Although Bittrex is the first confirmed exchange, multiple exchanges have agreed to list the Cardano project.
 (Figure 2)